crowdfavorite-mirrors/wp-powerpress/readme.txt

 * Check out [The Podcasting Manual](http://create.blubrry.com/manual/) - everything you need to know about podcasting

 = Need More Help? =
-We now offer one-on-one consulting via Gotomeeting, Skype or phone.
+We now offer one-on-one consulting via GoToMeeting, Skype or phone.
 [Learn more about Blubrry Consulting Services](http://create.blubrry.com/support/podcast-consulting-services/)

 *PowerPress is developed and maintained by [Blubrry](http://www.blubrry.com), a podcasting company and community providing tools and resources for podcasters to measure, monetize, publish and host podcasts.
 Although we'd like you to become a member of [Blubrry](http://www.blubrry.com/createaccount.php), **no membership is required** to use this free open source podcasting plugin.*